 - Ad preferences on Facebook: The app allows you to choose what type of ads you want to see and don’t want to see.
 It also has a setting that allows you to choose if they can use your data to customize ads based on what you like.

-Facebook’s effects on mental health
+Facebook’s effects on the mental health of youth

 One of the main concerns of extensive social media usage is its effect on mental health.
 Adolescents are beginning to socialize with peers and understand who they are as people.
 They are learning how to make new friends, keep up with the trends, and discover themselves.